theopensourceway/guidebook/getting-started/essentials-of-building-a-community.md

 Given the significant investments—of time, energy, materials resources, labor, and emotion—required to create and sustain communities, we recommend giving serious consideration to the question of whether you *can* or *should* attempt to create one in the first place.
 We'll begin there.

 ## Considering forming a community
-It is possible and not uncommon to have software that is open source and the maintainers have shown no interest in forming a community beyond themselves.
-Frankly, not every code base needs its own community.
-Conversely, any code base may suddenly find itself at the center of a community that arises around it.
-Being open source doesn't mean it must have a community.
-But it does mean that if it has one, it gets certain benefits particular to open source software.
+Not every open source software project needs its own community.
+It is possible (and not uncommon) to have open source software maintained by people with no demonstrated interest in forming a community beyond themselves.
+Conversely, any codebase may suddenly find itself at the center of a community that arises around it without any community-building action from maintainers whatsoever.

+Simply *being* an open source project does not guarantee the project will have a community.
+But it does mean that if it has one, it can reap certain benefits particular to open source software.

 Forming an open source software community has many of the same ethical and organizational considerations of forming any other community of practice.
 A community of practice is a group of people who share a common interest, who also get together to learn and practice within the common domain.
 An example of a community of practice might be hammer dulcimer players who have an annual gathering to share about the art and practice of being a hammer dulcimer player.
 Or it might be skateboarders, gathering every week at the park to learn and practice new tricks.

 For you and your organization to consider forming an open source software community, you must first ask yourselves: Are you willing to form and be the caretakers for any other sort of community?
 Does doing so match your vision?
 Does it match your style of getting things done?